urql-graphql/urql/docs/advanced/debugging.md

 # Debugging

-We've tried to make debugging in `urql` as seamless as possible by creating great tools for both basic users and those trying to create their own exchanges.
+We've tried to make debugging in `urql` as seamless as possible by creating tools for both basic users and those trying to create their own exchanges.

 ## Debug events

-Debug events allow you to inspect what's going on in your Urql exchanges.
-Before you get started, here are a few things you should be aware of.
+Debug events are a means for seeing what's going on inside of Urql exchanges.
+Before getting started, here are a few things to be aware of.

 ### Anyone with client access can listen

-This includes the user of your exchange and other exchanges (although the latter is not advised).
+This includes the creator of an `urql` client and any of it's exchanges (although the latter is not advised).

 ### Debug events are disabled in production

-That's right!
 Debug events are a fire-and-forget mechanism and should not be used as a means for messaging in your app.

 ## Consuming debug events

-So you're trying to debug your app and you don't know where to start?
+Debugging events can be inspected either graphically using our devtools or manually by subscribing to events on the client.

 ### Devtools

-The quickest way is going to be using our [official devtools extension](https://github.com/FormidableLabs/urql-devtools/) which visualizes events on a timeline and provides tools to filter events, inspect the cache, and trigger custom querys via your running client.
+The quickest way is going to be using our [devtools extension](https://github.com/FormidableLabs/urql-devtools/) which visualizes events on a timeline and provides tools to filter events, inspect the cache, and trigger custom querys via the running client.

 ![Urql Devtools Timeline](../assets/devtools-timeline.png)

-Check out [the repo](https://github.com/FormidableLabs/urql-devtools/) for instructions on how to get started.
+Visit [the repo](https://github.com/FormidableLabs/urql-devtools/) for instructions on getting started.

 > Note: Devtools is unfortunately not currently supported for React Native but we're looking into it!

 ### Manual consumption of events

-If you don't want to use a GUI to view events, you can subscribe to events directly via the client using `subscribeToDebugTarget`.
+For those not looking to use a GUI to view events, the client has a `subscribeToDebugTarget` function.

-Here's how you would print debug events to the console (with filtering).
+As demonstrated below, the `subscribeToDebugTarget` function takes a callback which is called with every debug event that is dispatched.

 ```ts
 const { unsubscribe } = client.subscribeToDebugTarget(event => {